TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Introduction.rst

 In addition, the `composer.json` of your extension should require the relevant version(s) of `typo3/cms-core`.

 Finally, to trigger documentation rendering you should add `https://docs-hook.typo3.org/` as a webhook to your public repository.
+Make sure to set the content type to `application-json`.

 These are the same files and general principles that apply to any documentation project.
 See :ref:`general-conventions-dir-and-filenames` for more information.